emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 declared as insecure by [OWASP Password Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html).

-OWASP recommends Argon2id as the preferred password hashing algorithm, with scrypt as the next choice when Argon2id is unavailable.
-EMQX should introduce support for these algorithms and use Argon2id for new password hashes in the `hardened` profile as default.
-Until those algorithms are available, hardened deployments must use PBKDF2-HMAC-SHA256 with 600,000 iterations.
+For the `hardened` profile, EMQX uses PBKDF2 with an OWASP-compliant MAC function and iteration count.

 Insecure password hashing algorithms are:

 * simple password hashing algorithms: `plain`, `md5`, `sha`, `sha256`, `sha512`;
+* non-PBKDF2 password hashing algorithms;
 * PBKDF2 with weak or non-recommended MAC functions: `md4`, `md5`,
   `ripemd160`, `sha`, `sha224`;
-* PBKDF2 with an iteration count below the OWASP minimum for the selected MAC function;
+* PBKDF2 with an iteration count below the OWASP minimum for the selected MAC function.
-* bcrypt with a work factor below the OWASP minimum.

 Secure (as for the moment of writing) password hashing algorithms are:

-* Argon2id with OWASP-compliant memory, iteration, and parallelism parameters;
-* scrypt with OWASP-compliant CPU/memory cost, block size, and parallelization parameters;
-* bcrypt with `salt_rounds >= 10`;
 * PBKDF2-HMAC-SHA256 with at least 600,000 iterations;
 * PBKDF2-HMAC-SHA384 with at least 600,000 iterations (take OWASP recommendations for SHA256);
 * PBKDF2-HMAC-SHA512 with at least 220,000 iterations.

-The `hardened` profile works as follows.
+The default password hashing configuration should also be secure under the `hardened` profile.
+The hardened default is PBKDF2-HMAC-SHA256 with 600,000 iterations.
+The `legacy` profile preserves existing defaults and accepted algorithms for compatibility.

 #### Hardened mode for built-in databases